Darlington, County Durham

 Defoe may not have been impressed, but Darlington was about to blossom in size and importance with the coming of the railroad.
 Not only did the first successful passenger service pass through the town, but it became a major centre for rail manufacturing.
 Carriages built at the local Hopetown Carriage works provided rolling stock to the Stockton and Darlington Railway, and other firms produced locomotives.

 Three large railway works developed.
 The first and perhaps most important was Darlington Works, which opened in 1863 and remained in operation until 1966.
 The town's role in railway history is commemorated by a modern sculpture called 'Train', erected beside the A66, near the route of the original Stockton to Darlington line.
+The sculpture is best reached from the Morton Park industrial estate, behind Morrison's supermarket.

 Just a few miles away is the Roman site at Piercebridge.